ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 *edit 2020-02-17* - I realized I wanted make as well, so I added a section on that.
 Also made note of an issue with launching interactive python from git bash, as well as solutions.

+*edit 2020-08-04* - I started using pylance for a python language server, discovered SQL formatter, and switched to the regular Vim plugin.

 1. TOC
 {:toc}